Arevalojj2020/Arevalojj2020/README.md

 </div>

-- #### 🔭 Me desempeño en administrar datos y contar historias a partir de ellos
+- #### 🔭 I specialize in managing data and telling stories based on them

-- #### 🌱 En este momento estoy perfeccionando mis habilidades de SQL y Cloud
+- #### 🌱 At the moment, I am refining my SQL and Cloud skills

-- #### 🤝 Me fascina trabajar en equipo y conocer personas que estén igual de interesadas por la ciencia de datos como yo 😄
+- #### 🤝 I am passionate about working in teams and meeting people who are equally interested in data science like me 😄

-- #### ⚡ Procuro mantenerme en la búsqueda de nuevos conocimientos constantemente y disfrutar del enriquecedor proceso de crecimiento personal
+- #### ⚡ I strive to constantly seek new knowledge and enjoy the enriching process of personal growth

 <br/>

-## Tecnologías 🖥️
+## Technologies 🖥️
 <table><tr><td valign="top" width="33%">

 <div align="center">